 Micro applies to selling, where each decision-maker has a preference on important characteristics and an opinion as to the product or company’s excellence.
 Individuals from the same company usually want different things.
 This is why business-to-business selling is complex.
 You must show each person involved that you have it-the special characteristic or trait they desire.
 You also need to show that you can deliver that it better than the competition.
 This is micro differentiation.
 It is specific to each person for each sale.

-Joe, the maintenance manager, may want good service (defined in his terms) and Mike, the operations manager, may want high quality (defined in his terms).
-Both may be interested in the others desire and both also want compliance to the general specification written by John from Engineering.
+If you’re going to be effective in selling your product, you need to understand who really is buying your product.
+Take the following example: Joe, the operations manager, may want good service (defined in his terms) and Mike, the sales manager, may want high quality (defined in his terms).
+Both may be interested in the others desire and both also want compliance to the general specification written by John from corporate.
 Joe is sensitive to the kind of service offered and may be willing to pay more for it.
 This is not the same as Mike’s focus, which is quality.
-To complicate matters further, both individuals may want what each thinks their boss Al wants.
-Their perceptions of the Al’s desires may be correct or incorrect, and will always be affected by their own desires.
+To complicate matters further, both individuals may want what each thinks their boss wants.
+Their perceptions of the boss’s desires may be correct or incorrect, and will always be affected by their own desires.

 So the solution is to interview all parties to learn what will win each individuals vote.
 The presentations must show each person that he will get more of his benefits, with less risk, and less effort than any competitors offering.
 If one does not know the persuading factors for the most powerful person and those that strongly influence him, differentiation in a proposal or presentation becomes macro.
 This is our global differentiators and you should want it.
 If it does not hit the right chord with the right person, its not going to sell.
 Some salespeople try differentiating by including everything.
 This makes the presentations long and boring, and the important people become no-shows.